Lab 10: Character Display

 The font ROM will be used in conjunction with the character memory to determine which pixels to turn on in order to display characters.

-6. Instance the font ROM in your character generator module
+• Instance the font ROM in your character generator module.

 Pixel Out Multiplexer

-Note that output of the font ROM is two clock cycles behind the ‘pixel_y’ signal.
+Note that output of the font ROM is two clock cycles behind the pixel_y signal.
 These two clock cycles are due to the latency of the character memory read and the font ROM read (each read takes one clock cycle).
-To compensate for this delay, create a signal ‘pixel_x_dd’ that is two cycles behind ‘pixel_x’ as shown in the figure above.
+To compensate for this delay, create a signal pixel_x_rr that is two cycles behind pixel_x as shown in the figure above.
+Use this delayed signal to select the appropriate pixel from the font ROM output.

 Character Generator Timing Diagram

-After creating your module, create a Tcl file named chargen_sim.tcl to simulate your module.
+After creating your module, create a Tcl simulation script for your module.
 Your tcl file should include the following:

 1. Run the simulation for 100ns without setting any values